nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ### State shortcuts

-If you want to shorten your references to state from something like `SomeGlobal.some_property` to just `some_property` then there are two ways you can do this.
+If you want to shorten your references to state from something like `SomeGlobal.some_property` to just `some_property`, there are two ways you can do this.

-1. If you use the same state in all of your dialogue then you can set up global state shortcuts in [Settings](./Settings.md).
+1. If you use the same state in all of your dialogue, you can set up global state shortcuts in [Settings](./Settings.md).
-2. Or, if you want different shortcuts per dialogue file you can add a `using SomeGlobal` clause (for whatever autoload you're using) at the top of your dialogue file.
+2. Or, if you want different shortcuts per dialogue file, you can add a `using SomeGlobal` clause (for whatever autoload you're using) at the top of your dialogue file.

 ## Error checking

 Your dialogue will be periodically checked for syntax or referential integrity issues.

-If any are found they will be highlighted and must be fixed before you can run your game.
+If any are found, they will be highlighted and must be fixed before you can run your game.

 ## Running a test scene

-For dialogue that doesn't rely too heavily on game state conditions you can do a quick test of it by clicking the "Run the test scene" button in the main toolbar.
+For dialogue that doesn't rely too heavily on game state conditions, you can do a quick test of it by clicking the "Run the test scene" button in the main toolbar.

 This will boot up a test scene and run from the nearest title marker above the cursor position.
 Use your mouse and/or `ui_up`, `ui_down`, and `ui_accept` to navigate the dialogue and responses.

-Once the conversation is over the scene will close.
+Once the conversation is over, the scene will close.

 ### Custom test scene